r-lib/styler/cran-comments.md

 revdepcheck package.
 The
 downstream dependencies are:

-* Reverse imports:	biocthis, exampletestr, languageserver, questionr, shinyobjects, ShinyQuickStarter, systemPipeShiny.
+* Reverse imports: biocthis, exampletestr, iNZightTools, languageserver, questionr, shinymeta, shinyobjects, ShinyQuickStarter, systemPipeShiny, tidypaleo.

-* Reverse suggests:	autothresholdr, crunch, datastructures, drake, epigraphdb, knitr, netReg, nph, precommit, reprex, shinydashboardPlus, shinyMonacoEditor, usethis
+* Reverse suggests:	autothresholdr, crunch, datastructures, drake, epigraphdb, knitr, multiverse, nph, precommit, reprex, shinydashboardPlus, shinyMonacoEditor, usethis.

 All of them finished R CMD CHECK with the same number of ERRORS, WARNINGS and NOTES as with the current CRAN version of styler, which means the new